 Alcohol addiction is one of the most challenging addictions to manage, especially alone.
 To achieve sobriety requires a stable, well-structured treatment program, ideally inpatient care, and professional treatment advice.
 If you or someone you love is looking for alcohol rehab centers to overcome their alcohol dependence that offers inpatient or residential treatment, outpatient treatment, social model detox, and multiple forms of therapy–call The Villa Treatment Center.

 Need help with substance abuse problems?
 Call The Villa Treatment Center and gain hope for a better tomorrow.

 Alcohol addiction can be life-threatening.
 If you or someone you love suffers from alcohol dependence but took the first step to become sober, we congratulate you.
 Taking the first step to stop drinking alcohol and seeking alcoholism treatment is complex.
 Our intensive inpatient treatment for alcohol use disorders goes above and beyond just the realm of inpatient rehab.

-Not only do we offer practical, medical detox, supervising and helping with alcohol withdrawal symptoms, but we include mental health counseling sessions, 12-step Alcoholic Anonymous meetings, and an abundance of alternative therapies.
+Not only do we offer practical, social model detox, supervising and helping with alcohol withdrawal symptoms, but we include mental health counseling sessions, 12-step Alcoholic Anonymous meetings, and an abundance of alternative therapies.
 An alcohol rehab program should focus on every aspect of your life, not just the substance use disorder.

 Individuals who complete our alcohol rehab program gain self-awareness skills, a new sense of direction, a sense of purpose, and hope.
 At The Villa Treatment Center, we want every person who comes into our treatment facility to have a deep understanding that addiction is a disease, and they are not alone in this struggle.
 In our alcohol rehab programs, you can expect: